Weevarv2.0

 Source location#

 When the bundler plugin is installed (Vite, SWC, or Webpack), Weevar injects a data-wv-source="<file>:<line>:<col>" attribute onto every JSX element at build time.
-The runtime reads this and includes it in prompts.
+The runtime reads this and includes it in prompts for both layout changes and style tweaks.

-Without the plugin, prompts fall back to DOM identity (selectors and class names).
+Without the plugin, prompts fall back to DOM identity (tag names, selectors, and class names).
 Still useful, less precise.
 The Prompt tray will show a hint if source location is missing.

 See Vite plugin → and SWC plugin →.